obweger/modster/docs/developing-plugins/README.md

 ## Hello World

 A great starting point for Modster plugin development is [`modster-plugin-hello-world`](https://github.com/obweger/modster-plugin-hello-world).
-It's a regular Modster plugin - you can install it right here, right now - but really mainly exists to demostrate how Modster plugins work with a super-simple, minimal example.
+It is a regular Modster plugin - you can install it right here, right now - but really mainly exists to demostrate how Modster plugins work with a super-simple, minimal example.
 We'll come back to the `hello-world` plugin in our tutorial below!

 ## Getting started with your first Modster plugin